DaRealGamerDude/My-Cybersecurity-Journey/tryhackme/modules/pre-security-new/README.md

 6. Software Basics *(New)*
 7. Attacks and Defenses *(Major Upgrade)*

 Each section contains multiple rooms building progressively toward a foundational security mindset.
+This writeup covers all the new content that was added to this path.

 ---

-## 🗂️ Rooms in This Module
+## Rooms in This Module (that contained new stuff not previously covered in Pre Security (Legacy)

 | Order | Room Name | Primary Focus | Status |
 |------|------------|--------------|--------|